storageos/storageos.github.io/_docs/install/kubernetes/index.md

     END
     ```

-    StorageOS uses a secret to discover the API endpoint of its workers. `adminSecretNamespace` have to be set according to the namespace created previously.
-Equally important is that
-    the service account grants permissions to StorageOS pods to have access to that secret.
+    StorageOS uses a secret to discover the API endpoint of its workers. `adminSecretNamespace` must be set to the specified namespace, and the service account needs to have granted permissions to StorageOS pods to have access to that secret.

 1. Create DaemonSet

-    StorageOS server pod runs as a daemonset, therefore all instances of your cluster will have a StorageOS worker.
-In case that you want to limit the amount of nodes in the StorageOS cluster
+    StorageOS server pod runs as a daemonset, therefore all nodes in your cluster will have a StorageOS worker.
+If you want to limit the amount of nodes in the StorageOS cluster
-    or make sure which Kubernetes nodes run storage workloads, you can define `spec.nodeSelector` based on node tags.
+    or enforce which Kubernetes nodes run storage workloads, you can define `spec.nodeSelector` based on node tags.
 For more information check [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node).

     ```
     # Get a cluster token id